VOBREDIMET Design Framework

 We wanted to design an off-grid system for electricity in our house.
 See blog posting in November 2014: In Googlenglish or original in Finnish.

 This was in line with Earth Care “Enable an ecological lifestyle with a high degree of self-sufficiency in energy, food and materials“.
 In Finland over 50% of produced electricity was with renewables in 2020, including renewable fuel, wind and water.
-However Nuclear is the biggest single source and 20% of electricity was imported (2021) which could be Russian nuclear or Norwegian water power.
-Even though renewables are growing, Finland relies heavily on nuclear (more nuclear being built) so we didn’t want to connect to that kind of grid.
+However Nuclear is the biggest single source (and increasing) and 20% of electricity was imported (2021) which could be Russian nuclear or Norwegian water power (import from Russia stopped in 2022).
+Even though renewables are growing, Finland relies heavily on nuclear so we didn’t want to connect to that kind of grid.

 In 2015 we asked Janne Käpylehto to consult us in designing the off-grid electricity system.
 He gave us a proposal which you can see below (the whole report was 14 pages).
 The system was implemented by REPS Oy in 2016-17 with the solar panels installed on the darkest possible day 21.12.2016.
 (Unfortunately REPS Oy has stopped their activities shortly after so we have not had proper support for the system.)